sarnold/timew-addons-sum/sum/TW_SUM.rst

 some ``timew`` report extensions for customizing the report output of the ``timew`` command.
-The ``timew-status-indicator`` application is a small Gtk_ Appindicator_ GUI that takes advantage of desktop notifications and either (legacy) system tray or taskbar app support in XDG desktops.
+The ``timew-status-indicator`` application is a small Gtk_ Appindicator_ GUI that takes advantage of desktop notifications and either (legacy) system tray or taskbar applet support in XDG desktops.
 An appindicator GUI is typically small, essentially a menu connected to a variable set of icons (used to show status/state).
-Figure 1 below shows the default inactive state and menu:
+Figure 1 below shows the menu and default inactive state icon:

 .. figure:: images/desktop_indicator.png
    :width: 90%

    Figure 1.
-Gnome desktop indicator GUI
+Gnome desktop appindicator GUI

 In the above figure, the ``timew-status-indicator`` is actually running inside the Gnome Shell Extension appindicator-support_.